-When combined with clinical support, SMBP is demonstrated to statistically significantly reduce blood pressure for up to 12 months.

-Clinical support can include individual counseling, web-based or telephone support, and educational classes provided by clinical staff or community programs.
+To achieve better results, it is important to combine SMBP with clinical support.
+Studies have shown that patients who receive clinical support experienced a significant reduction in their blood pressure for up to 12 months.
+This support can come in the form of individual counseling, web-based or telephone assistance, and educational classes provided by clinical staff or community programs.